-The system consists of military radar stations equipped with three-dimensional radar that provides simultaneous range, bearing, and height data.
+The system consists of military radar stations equipped with threedimensional radar that provides simultaneous range, bearing, and height data.
 The radar net is linked to underground air defense centers where computers and such associated gear as display consoles keep track of aircraft aloft.

-Should an aircraft be identified as hostile, the air defense commander can request its destruction by allweather interceptor aircraft or surface-to-air missiles.
-Information on interceptor systems is stored in the computer.
-Civil defense forces also would be alerted.
+Should an aircraft be identified as hostile, the air defense commander can request its destruction by allweather interceptor aircraft or sur-